hristokbonev/hristobonev.com/README.md

 ## License

-This project is open-source and available under the [specify license if applicable].
+This project is licensed under the [hristokbonev's personal license].

 ---